sjhuang26/thinking-system/README.md

     - details can turn into new cues
     - details can be shared between multiple cues
     - etc.
-- Start judging correctness on how **surprising** the difference between the actual case and the anticipated case is.
+- Practice judging correctness based on how **surprising** the difference between the actual case and the anticipated case is.
 - Accept that you will have to relearn the **educational constructs** that you learned through rote.
   - You should start thinking in terms of "KWL charts," "hamburger models of essays," and so on.
   - Create metaphors for logical relations and inductions.